 12 Million Reasons to VOTE!

-As we head into the final week before the election, the events surrounding Hurricane Sandy cause us to focus on what is most precious to us—our families, our neighbors, our communities.
+As we head into the final week before the election, let’s pause to focus on what is most precious to us—our families, our neighbors, and our communities.

-The various campaigns now at a fever pitch, it can be difficult to see how your voice can be heard among all the noise.
+With political rhetoric at a fever pitch, it can be difficult to see how your voice can be heard among all the noise.
 But at our core, we must keep thinking about shaping the future we want for our children.
-The most potent way we have of affecting that path on a large scale is to exercise our right and responsibility in determining who will lead us at all levels of government.
+The most potent way we have of affecting that path on a large scale is to exercise our right and responsibility in determining who will represent us at all levels of government.

 In short, it is vital that we all VOTE.
 There is power in that one simple act.
-You may be able to vote early (check here to find your state’s procedures) or wait until Election Day, November 6.
-Most importantly, find out where and how you can vote and just do it.
-(Visit our Election Day Checklist for more information.)
+You may be able to vote early or wait until Election Day, November 6.
+Most importantly, find out where and how you can vote and just do it (visit vote.org for useful resources).

-If by some chance you need a reason to vote, we can give you 12 million of them.
-That’s how many infants and toddlers are depending on those of us eighteen or older (no need to say how many years older) to be an active participant in government and thereby help direct the nation they will someday inherit.
-Babies are our future doctors, construction workers, teachers, social workers, mothers, fathers, and, yes, elected officials.
+If you are still looking for a reason to vote, we can give you 12 million of them.
+There are 12 million infants and toddlers depending on those of us eighteen or older to actively participate in our government and guide the nation they will someday inherit.
+Babies are our future doctors, construction workers, teachers, scientists, mothers, fathers, and, yes, elected officials.
 The babies of today will invent the next generation of computers, discover new cancer treatments, and grapple with climate change.
 If you’re reading this blog, you know babies matter.
-But when it comes to making sure that babies are on the policy agenda, the only people in this election who have a voice are those who vote.

 Those 12 million babies and toddlers represent tremendous potential, every drop of which our country will need for a strong future.
 Yet, too much of that potential is at risk of going unfulfilled because our babies do not all have equitable access to the ingredients they need to thrive: good health, strong families, and positive early learning experiences.
 More than 2 in 5 infants and toddlers live in low-income families (defined as having incomes at or below 200% of the federal poverty level, the amount economists estimate families need to make ends meet).
-One quarter live in families whose income falls below the poverty line.
-The United States lags behind other developed nations in relative child poverty as well as mortality rates for children under 5 and infants, and policies that place nurturing children at the top of the national agenda.
+One in 5 live in families whose income falls below the poverty line.
+The United States lags behind other developed nations in relative child poverty, measures such as mortality rates for children under 5 and infants, and policies that place nurturing children at the top of the national agenda.

-Good Health: Great strides have been made over the last several decades in securing health insurance for children (about 92% of children under six have coverage), and more will come under this umbrella through the Affordable Care Act.
+Good Health: Great strides have been made over the last several decades in securing health insurance for children (about 94% of children under 3 have coverage) and even coverage for their parents.
 Yet, we still have too many babies born too soon and too small.
 A disproportionate number of them are babies of color.

-Positive Early Learning Experiences: A fact of life for the majority of babies is that their moms work.
-Child care for infants and toddlers continues to be a challenge: it is scarce to begin with, costs more than college in many states, and quality care is both expensive and hard to find.
+Positive Early Learning Experiences: Working parents are a fact of life for the majority of babies and toddlers.
+Child care for the youngest children continues to be a challenge: it is scarce to begin with, costs more than college in many states, and quality care is both expensive and hard to find.
 Again, a lack of equity of access to programs and quality creates more disparities.
 The low-income children who could benefit from the comprehensive services of Early Head Start will find only about 7 percent of eligible infants and toddlers are able to participate.

-The bottom line—we all want the same things for our children: to grow up happy and healthy, to reach their potential, and to live productive, satisfying lives.
+We all want the same things for our children: that they grow up happy and healthy, reach their potential, and live productive, satisfying lives.
 If their futures are secure, so is the future of our nation.
-If too many cannot reach their potential, neither will our nation.
-To help all young children live out our hopes for them, we need to stay involved in the civic life of our nation.
-So, between now and when the polls close on November 6, be a Big Voice for Little Kids™ and VOTE!
+If unaddressed obstacles mean too much potential is squandered, our nation will fall short.
+To ensure all young children can live out our hopes for them, we need to stay involved in the civic life of our nation.
+So, between now and when the polls close on November 6, Be a Big Voice for Little Kids™ and VOTE!
 Vote like our future depends on it—because 12 million babies tell us it does.

 Read more about: